-- To build products users enjoy using
+- To build products that users enjoy using

-- To write code developers enjoy coding
+- To write code that developers don't hate

 - Programming Languages

 - View Languages

 - Operating Systems

 - Agile practices

 - Endlessly researches and evaluating new tools, techniques, processes, etc

 - Frequently reads and patches source code of tools and libraries used for day-to-day development.

 - Comfortable with going from a freshly installed system, and preparing it to act as a production server